chromium/chromium/base/memory/raw_ptr.md

   optimizations above might still apply and argue for using a raw C++ pointer).

-## Extra pointer rules
+## Extra pointer rules {#Extra-pointer-rules}

 `raw_ptr<T>` requires following some extra rules compared to a raw C++ pointer:
 - Don’t assign invalid, non-null addresses (this includes previously valid and now freed memory,
   [Win32 handles](https://crbug.com/1262017), and more).
-You can only assign an address of memory that is allocated at the time of assignment.
+You can only assign an address of memory that is valid at the time of assignment.
 Exceptions:
     - a pointer to the end of a valid allocation (but not even 1 byte further)
     - a pointer to the last page of the address space, e.g. for sentinels like `reinterpret_cast<void*>(-1)`